Molecular Pharm & Exp Ther (MPET)

 MPET 6815 Neurobehavioral Pharmacology (2 Credits)

-D. Choi (Even: Winter) – This course will cover the most recent neuropharmacological aspects of behavior disorders.
+D. Choi (Summer) - This course will cover the most recent neuropharmacological aspects of behavior disorders.
 The emphasis will be on understanding the advancement of neurogenetics, neurobiology, neuroimaging, and human genomics, which are enabling us to decipher behavioral disorders in molecular levels, and thereby to develop more precise pharmacological treatment methods.

 Grading: Standard Letter